alex-bellon/wikipedia/README.md

 ### Words
 - [7 Dirty Words](https://en.wikipedia.org/wiki/Seven_dirty_words) - are seven English-language words that American comedian George Carlin first listed in 1972 in his monologue "Seven Words You Can Never Say on Television".
 - [-graphy](https://en.wikipedia.org/wiki/-graphy) - The English suffix -graphy means either "writing" or a "field of study"
+- [Anatopism](https://en.wikipedia.org/wiki/Anatopism) - An anatopism is something that is out of its proper place.
 - [Apherisis](https://en.wikipedia.org/wiki/Apheresis_(linguistics)) - the loss of one or more sounds from the beginning of a word, especially the loss of an unstressed vowel, thus producing a new form called an aphetism.
 - [Aptronym](https://en.wikipedia.org/wiki/Aptronym) - a personal name aptly or peculiarly suited to its owner.
 - [Auto-antonym](https://en.wikipedia.org/wiki/Auto-antonym) - also called a contronym, contranym or Janus word, is a word with multiple meanings (senses) of which one is the reverse of another.
 For example, the word cleave can mean "to cut apart" or "to bind together".